lumsdnb/schlosskeller-website-remake/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## todo

+- fix burger menu (button doesnt close it)
+- add some styling to about page (for images and stuff) -